Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

-\textbf{\emph{Baseline Models}}: We compare against several lightweight baselines: \begin{enumerate} \item \emph{\gls{cv}}: A learning-free baseline where agents are assumed to continue moving forward at a constant velocity. \item \emph{LateFusionMLP} \cite{cornelisse2025self-play}: Following \cite{apple2025self-play, cornelisse2025self-play, kazemkhani2024gpudrive}, this compact agent-centric model consists solely of \gls{mlp}s and max-pooling operations.
-We adopt the public implementation \cite{cornelisse2025self-play}, replacing its discrete action decoder with ours to support continuous actions and training it within our framework for realistic behavior modeling. \item \emph{GraphAIRL} \cite{Konstantinidis2024IV}: A more sophisticated agent-centric model that leverages a vectorized scene representation \cite{vectornet} and attention-based interaction modeling.
-We evaluate two variants: 1) trained with $c=5$, as proposed in \cite{Konstantinidis2024IV}, and 2) trained with our proposed adaptive reward offset, defined in (\ref{eq:target_mean}). \item \emph{Behavior Cloning (\gls{bc})}: A supervised learning variant of our instance-centric approach, trained for \num{600} epochs by minimizing the negative log-likelihood of expert actions under the predicted action distribution. \end{enumerate} Our agent-centric observations include both nearby agents and map elements within the observation radius.
+\textbf{\emph{Baselines}}: We compare against several compact baselines: \begin{enumerate} \item \emph{\gls{cv}}: A learning-free baseline that assumes agents continue forward at a constant velocity. \item \emph{LateFusionMLP} \cite{cornelisse2025self-play}: Following \cite{apple2025self-play, cornelisse2025self-play, kazemkhani2024gpudrive}, this compact agent-centric model consists solely of \gls{mlp}s and max-pooling operations.
+We adopt the public implementation \cite{cornelisse2025self-play}, replacing its discrete action decoder with ours to support continuous actions and training it within our framework for realistic behavior modeling. \item \emph{GraphAIRL} \cite{Konstantinidis2024IV}: A more sophisticated agent-centric model that uses a vectorized scene representation \cite{vectornet} and attention-based interaction modeling.
+We evaluate two variants: 1) trained with $c=5$, as done in \cite{Konstantinidis2024IV}, and 2) trained with our proposed adaptive reward offset \eqref{eq:target_mean}. \item \emph{Behavior Cloning (\gls{bc})}: A supervised learning variant of our instance-centric approach, trained for \num{600} epochs by minimizing the negative log-likelihood of expert actions under the predicted action distribution. \end{enumerate} Our agent-centric observations include both nearby agents and map elements within the observation radius.
 The start and end points of a vector $\mathbf{v}$ are expressed in the target agent’s coordinate frame, with the route indicator $\mathds{1}^{(\mathrm{route})}_j$ concatenated to $\mathbf{v}$.
 Positions and orientations of surrounding agents, relative to the target agent, are appended to $\mathbf{x}$.